dag/flask-genshi/docs/index.rst

     render_response('video.html', method='html5')

-The extensions `html`, `xml` and `txt` are recognized, but you can add any extension and method you like.
-Note that text templates are rendered with :class:`genshi.template.NewTextTemplate` which is not XML-based.
+The extensions `html`, `xml`, `txt`, `js` and `css` are recognized, but you can add any extension and method you like.
+Note that `txt`, `js` and `css` templates are rendered with :class:`genshi.template.NewTextTemplate` which is not XML-based.
+Rendering javascript with templates gives you tools like :func:`flask.url_for` and rendering CSS with templates gives you dynamic stylesheets with things like variables.

 API Reference